 Sell donated gold and silver from Bishop Auckland charity shops, online and by post.

 Charity shops along Newgate Street in Bishop Auckland take in donated jewellery, watches and silver, usually with no way to confirm what a piece is worth.
 GoldPaid works with County Durham charity teams online: ask on WhatsApp first and send photos, then request a free prepaid Royal Mail Special Delivery label so the item travels safely.
 You read a written, no-obligation valuation, and accepted offers are paid by Faster Payments to the charity bank account.
-No shop visit, free insured return if you decline.
+No shop visit, free tracked return if you decline.

 Charity shops in Bishop Auckland